BryantKlewer/bikesharing/README.md

 * The purpose of this presentation is to help a bike-sharing startup in Des Moines, Iowa with a business proposal to potential investors.
 They have requested data on the CitiBike bike sharing service in New York City to assist with this proposal.
 Click the link [here](https://public.tableau.com/app/profile/bryant.klewer/viz/NYCCitiBikeChallenge_16615669547270/NYCCitiBikeStory) to see the presentation.

 ## Results
-* Checkout times of users
+* Checkout times of users.
+This visualization shows the duration of time users rented bikes out for.
 * ![viz1](https://github.com/BryantKlewer/bikesharing/blob/main/Pictures/viz1.png)

-* Checkout times by gender
+* Checkout times by gender.
+This visualization shows the duration of time users of each gender rented bikes for.
 * ![viz2](https://github.com/BryantKlewer/bikesharing/blob/main/Pictures/viz2.png)

-* Trips by weekday per hour
+* Trips by weekday per hour.
+This visualization utilizes a heat map showing the busiest times for bike rentals.
+The darker the color the busier the time.
 * ![viz3](https://github.com/BryantKlewer/bikesharing/blob/main/Pictures/viz3.png)

-* Trips by gender, weekday per hour
+* Trips by gender, weekday per hour.
+This visualization utilizes a heat map showing the busiest times for bike rentals by gender.
+The darker the color the busier the time.
 * ![viz4](https://github.com/BryantKlewer/bikesharing/blob/main/Pictures/viz4.png)

-* User trips by gender by weekday
+* User trips by gender by weekday.
+This visualization utilizes a heat map showing the busiest times for bike rentals by user type and gender.
+The darker the color the busier the time.
 * ![viz5](https://github.com/BryantKlewer/bikesharing/blob/main/Pictures/viz5.png)

-* August peak rental hours
+* August peak rental hours.
+This visualization shows the number of bikes rented per hour on average during the month of August.
 * ![viz6](https://github.com/BryantKlewer/bikesharing/blob/main/Pictures/viz6.png)

-* Top starting locations
+* Top starting locations.
+This visualization shows the top starting locations.
+The darker and larger the dot, the busier the start point.
 * ![viz7](https://github.com/BryantKlewer/bikesharing/blob/main/Pictures/viz7.png)

-* Top ending locations
+* Top ending locations.
+This visualization shows the top ending locations.
+The darker and larger the dot, the busier the end point.
 * ![viz8](https://github.com/BryantKlewer/bikesharing/blob/main/Pictures/viz8.png)

 ## Summary